mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

    following means.
 If you don't, feel free to leave out this section and come back later when you've covered the requisite materials.

-Open the attribute table for :guilabel:`places`.
-Enter edit mode by clicking this button (at the lower edge of the attribute table):
+* Open the attribute table for :guilabel:`places`.
+* Enter edit mode by clicking this button (at the lower edge of the attribute table):

 .. image:: ../_static/labels/023.png
    :align: center

-Add a new column:
+* Add a new column:

 .. image:: ../_static/labels/024.png
    :align: center

-And configure it thus:
+* Configure it like this:

 .. image:: ../_static/labels/025.png
    :align: center

-Use this to set custom font sizes for each different type of place (i.e., each key in the :kbd:`PLACE` field).
+* Use this to set custom font sizes for each different type of place (i.e., each key in the :kbd:`PLACE` field).

 :ref:`Check your results <label-data-defined-1>`